 You can also include beetroots in the list for cocktail juice.

-That should cater for the licences, equipment, stock, rent, electricity and salaries (in case you will be hiring)
+That should cater for the licenses, equipment, stock, rent, electricity, and salaries (in case you will be hiring).

 You can make as much as Ksh.
 3,000 daily with this hustle.

-Disappointingly, licences will take 10% of your capital.
+Disappointingly, licenses will take 10% of your capital.